arcxp-ce-support/Fusion-Training-User-Stories/documentation/ejecting.md

 ## download the block

 Although blocks are just npm packages, they are not installed in the typical way a npm package would be.
 They are only loaded at run time by the @arc-fusion/cli.
-You can confirm this by doing an `npm list` to your local repo.
+You can confirm this by doing an `npm list` in your local repo.

 To get a block locally, get the block name from [blocks.json](./blocks.json.md) and use npm to install the package.
 For this example we will use "@wpmedia/rss-feature-block"
 `npm install @wpmedia/rss-feature-block`